 After the war in 1947 Mary married Christopher Soames, who had a distinguished career as both a Member of Parliament and a diplomat.
 Together they had five children, fifteen grandchildren and a growing number of great-grandchildren.

 In the 1980s Mary became only the second Patron in the history of The Churchill Centre.
 The first was Lord Mountbatten.
 She became a familiar speaker and avid participant at Churchill Centre conferences and tours.
 Her last conference appearance was at Vancouver in 2007, when she celebrated her eighty-fifth birthday.

 In 2005 Mary was appointed a Lady of the Garter by Her Majesty the Queen.
-As her father was appointed a Knight of the Garter, Lady Soames became part of the first ever non-royal father-daughter combination appointed to the United Kingdom’s oldest order of chivalry.
+As her father had been appointed a Knight of the Garter, Lady Soames became part of the first and only non-royal, father-daughter combination belonging to the United Kingdom’s oldest order of chivalry.

 Last October when The Churchill Centre presented a bust of Winston Churchill to the United States Congress for permanent display in the Capitol building, Lady Soames was able to follow the ceremony from her home via a live-stream video through the internet.
 She also sent a message of appreciation.

 In addition to her own memoir, she wrote a biography of her mother and other books about the history of her remarkable family.
 Richard M. Langworth, the long-time editor of Finest Hour, said: “a friend aptly suggested that ‘she knew how to be the daughter of a great man.’
 In so doing, she achieved greatness herself.”